tddebart/babu-is-you/README.md

 https://tddebart.github.io/babu-is-you

 # TODO
+## Bugs

+- if babu becomes keke, keke's walking frame will update really fast~~~~

+## First 7 levels
+- [x] wall tiles
+- [ ] smooth transitions when moving
+- [ ] import grass and flag
+- [ ] make is sink and water
+- [ ] make is melt and is hot and lava

-you have text-object like BABA
-you have text-verb like is, and you have text-quality like
+you have text-object like BABA you have text-verb like is, and you have text-quality like
 # Sprite naming scheme